Ilya Lyubushkin: Return to Toronto

 On 29 February 2024, Lyubushkin was traded back to the Maple Leafs in a three-team deal involving the Carolina Hurricanes.
 In the trade, Anaheim acquired Toronto's third-round draft pick in the 2025 draft, while Carolina received Toronto's sixth-round draft pick in the 2024 draft.
 Toronto also acquired the rights to unsigned Carolina draft pick Kirill Slepets, who was playing with Amur Khabarovsk of the KHL at the time.
 He made his return with the Maple Leafs in a 4–3 victory over the New York Rangers on 2 March.
 However, in the second period, he took a hit from Matt Rempe and did not return to the game.
 He played in the following game against the Boston Bruins on 4 March, a 4–1 loss.
 However, Lyubushkin registered his first point with the Maple Leafs that season, assisting on Toronto's only goal by John Tavares.
 He finished with four points in 19 regular season games with the Maple Leafs.
 In the 2024 Stanley Cup playoffs, Lyubushkin registered three points in seven games as the Maple Leafs were eliminated by the Bruins in the first round.

 Dallas Stars

 An unrestricted free agent, on 1 July 2024, Lyubushkin signed a three-year, $9.75 million contract with the Dallas Stars.

+Nashville Predators

+On 1 July 2026, Lyubushkin and Mavrik Bourque were traded to the Nashville Predators in exchange for a 2027 2nd round and 2028 3rd round draft pick.